1 0 6000 0 600 120 30 https://headerbidding.co 960 0

-However, tracking and identifying the users have become difficult with the lack of third-party cookies in browsers (like Safari, Mozilla Firefox, etc.) and data privacy laws.
+However, tracking and identifying the users have become difficult with the lack of third-party cookies in browsers (like Safari, Mozilla, Firefox, etc.) and data privacy laws.
 With Google working to phase out the support for third-party cookies, identity matching is arguably the most important problem we need to solve now.
-Besides, the shift of audience towards connected devices has made the situation more complex than ever before.
+Besides, the shift of the audience towards connected devices has made the situation more complex than ever before.

 In a world where advertisers are getting smarter and seeking a complete view of the audience to improve their ability to reach relevant audiences, identity matching is devised by the ad-tech consortium to help the publishers and advertisers differentiate one user from another and track users across multiple devices.
+So, before bumping into the methodologies of identity matching, let’s have a detailed primer of why we need it.

 Publishers and advertisers use personalization to make the advertising more relevant.
 The irony is that many users change their source while completing their journey (path-to-purchase).

 For example, a user may get familiar with an advertiser’s product on a website (via a display or video ad).
-But, later the user visits a third-party app (say, social media) and see the ad from the same brand.
-Eventually, the user gets to the brand website to buy the product.
+But, later, the user visits a third-party app (say, social media) and see the ad from the same brand.
+Eventually, the user gets to the brand’s website to buy the product.
 As a result, this fragmented user’s viewership becomes difficult for publishers as well as advertisers to identify the user.

 But, when they surf the internet via their mobile data or personal internet connection, IP addresses vary.
-Due to this reason, understanding the individual visitor becomes a primary concern for the publishers and advertisers.
+Due to this reason, understanding the individual visitor becomes a primary concern for publishers and advertisers.

 Hence, to get over the trouble, identity matching is needed.
 It paves a way to reach the relevant audience in an omnichannel way.
 Individualized ad serving is hard to do without identity matching as cookies can be deleted, CTV devices don’t have unique identifiers, and disparate data reduces the efficiency of targeted advertising.